D-Whipp/interview-questions/html/html-interview-questions.md

 The three kinds of Doctypes which are available:

-Strict Doctype
-Transitional Doctype
+Strict Doctype: does not allow presentational attributes to be written within HTML Elements.
+Transitional Doctype: derivative of HTML Strict doctype delclaration, allowing users to use certain elements and attributes which are not allowed to be used in STRICT doctype.
+Frameset Doctype: derivative of Transitional doctype declaration, allowing users to use frames.

+HTML Frames are used to divide your browser window into multiple sections where each section can load a separate HTML document.

-Frameset Doctype 14.
-Please explain how to indicate the character set being used by a document in HTML?
+## Please explain how to indicate the character set being used by a document in HTML?

+The charset attribute specifies the character encoding for the HTML document.
+UTF-8 charset covers almost all of the characters and symbols in the world.

 The character set is defined in <meta> tag inside <head> element.

 <!DOCTYPE html>